~2 min read • Updated Jul 21, 2025

 nslookup -type=NS example.com

-is a compact DNS lookup tool that gives concise output for common record types.
+host is a compact DNS lookup tool that gives concise output for common record types.
 It’s simpler than nslookup and well-suited for scripting and automation.

-Also included in dnsutils
+Also included in dnsutils:

 host example.com